 Ms. Copeland teaches master classes in baroque dance and gesture to all populations: musicians, professional dancers, and the general public.
 Notable appearances include NYU Gallatin, Rutgers, Cornell, Yale, Ensemble ACJW, Juilliard, Parson's School of Design, BEMF, University of Delaware, Carnegie Hall and Vassar College.
 She has also created special classes for children that share a bit of the history and joy of social dancing in the 17th and 18th centuries.
 These presentations were presented at the Family Day at Carnegie Hall in Manhattan and in public schools throughout the USA.

-Caroline earned a MFA in Dance from Sarah Lawrence College and is an Adjunct Professor at Hofstra University where she enjoys teaching classical ballet, contemporary dance, historical dance practice, and dance history.
+Caroline earned a MFA in Dance from Sarah Lawrence College and is an Assistant Adjunct Professor at Hofstra University where she enjoys teaching classical ballet, contemporary dance, and historical dance practice.
+She also teaches dance histories at Hofstra and the Joffrey Trainee Program in NYC.